Celery

 Tango Celery

 Description: Tango celery is a hybrid variety known for its exceptional flavor, tenderness, and resistance to bolting.
-It has smooth, crisp stalks that are ideal for fresh eating and cooking.
+It has smooth, crisp stalks ideal for fresh eating and cooking.

 Growing Season: Fall and Winter